 The answer is – you don’t.
 The best you can do is try and gather multiple data points and not just one.
 And instead of relying on say your uncle who may be a corporate CEO but has no idea of how the admissions process works, try to hunt for those who have experienced it.

 In essence, try and avoid random data points; quality, not quantity is the key here.

 Though the analogy is a crude one, the horse in this case is the business school in question.
-Since they are the ones who rejected you, why not ask them what more do they want?
+Since they are the ones who rejected you, why not ask them what more do they want (Top reasons why you got an MBA rejection letter)?
 Though that’s a bright idea and could be your cheat sheet to success, the story here is pretty bleak unfortunately.